jgato/jgato/random_docs/RHACM and ZTP Backups.md

 About the Openshift-Gitops operator (used by ZTP Gitops), this will need to be configured accordingly to your ZTP setup.
 Basically, to create some ArgoCD Apps to point to your Git Repo.
 How to do that, it is not covered on this tutorial.

 Before doing the restore, you have to have the **Openshift-Gitops operator installed.** But, **do not configure the ZTP integration**.
-Backup restore will create that.
+Backup restore will do that.
+Including, ArgoCD Apps to point to your Git Repo.
+Repo that contains all the information about the spoke clusters on the `active` hub.

+Also the Topology Aware Lifecycle Manager operator is needed, as part of the ZTP stack.

 So, the `passive`cluster is empty on the RHACM and the Gitops (ArgoCD):